AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/database-dump.md

 # Back up the database

-You can create a copy of your database using the `ece-tools db-dump` command without capturing the whole of environment data from services and mounts.
+You can create a copy of your database using the `ece-tools db-dump` command without capturing all environment data from services and mounts.
 By default, this command creates backups in the `/app/var/dump-main` directory for all database connections that are specified in the environment configuration.
 The DB dump operation switches the application to maintenance mode, stops consumer queue processes, and disables cron jobs before the dump begins.

 Consider the following guidelines for DB dump: